This BLOG On VA Loans Colorado With Higher Loan Limits And No Overlays Was PUBLISHED On May 27th, 2020

 - $169,912 / $679,650 = 25% guaranty

-Let’s go over one more example.
-In this example the veteran will be buying a home over the loan limit for Denver County.
+Let’s go over one more example when VA used to have maximum loan limits.
+In this example, the veteran will be buying a home over the loan limit for Denver County.
 The loan limit for Denver county in 2018 is $529,000.

 - We will once again assume the veteran has full entitlement (36,000) and the veteran wants to buy a home for $650,000